Katulaka/minimal-span-parser/README.md

 The training and development trees are assumed to have predicted part-of-speech tags.

-For each development evaluation, the F-score on the development set is computed and compared to the previous best.
+For each development evaluation, the loss on the development set is computed and compared to the previous best.
 If the current model is better, the previous model will be deleted and the current model will be saved.
-The new filename will be derived from the provided model path base and the development F-score.
+The new filename will be derived from the provided model path base and the development loss.

-As an example, to train a top-down parser with exploration using the default hyperparameters, you can use the command:
+As an example, to train a path-based parser using the default hyperparameters, you can use the command:

 ```
-python3 src/main.py train --parser-type top-down --explore --model-path-base models/top-down-model
+python3 src/main.py train --parser-type my --explore --model-path-base models/path-model
 ```

 Alternatively, to train a chart parser using the default hyperparameters, you can use the command: